netenglabs/suzieq/docs/developer/tags.md

 ### Dynamic desription for Suzieq

-For Suzieq, we want to get the tags at analysis time, rather than at write time, so suzieq-cli will need to use the above library to read the database.
+For Suzieq, we want to get the tags at analysis time, rather than at write time, so suzieq-cli will need to use the above library to read the database. (why did I say this, doesn't it need to be recorded over time just like MfN?)

 ### Questions

 * do we need to store how roles are related to each other?
 * how do we get different tags related to different hosts for telegraf/MfN?
 * do we want to have role_group, or be more like ansible and just decribe children.
+* we need to represent operational state like: inservice, OOS, provisioning, decommission.
+Are these just role tags?
+* even for suzieq, we'll probably want to know what groups something was when it was recorded won't we

 ## Interface roles